What is a Minimum Viable Product (MVP): definition, types, and examples

 An MVP is a finished product and should be treated as such.
 This means that customers should get a functional, reliable, usable, and attractive solution.
 That said, every advanced function should be excluded from an MVP.
 Only the functions that are necessary to fulfill the actual purpose of the product are included.
 This saves a lot of time, work, and money.

 An MVP is reduced to at least one core property.
-As can be seen from the minimum viable product definition, its goal is to check whether customers are interested in the product and whether they want to spend money on it.
+As can be seen from the MVP definition, its goal is to check whether customers are interested in the product and whether they want to spend money on it.
 Potential customers are usually early adopters who are interested in products that are still in development and are excited to try them out very early.

 Through early customer contact, product developers quickly learn which features are desired and which are not.
 This provides crucial information on how and in which direction the product should be further developed.